Here are some of my COVID-19 Commitments & Policies & Protocols!

 Commitments and Agreements

-If you’re experiencing symptoms of COVID-19, or have potentially been exposed to someone who has the virus, please contact me to reschedule your appointment right away.
+If you’re experiencing symptoms of COVID-19, or have potentially been exposed to someone who has the virus within the past 10 days, please contact me to reschedule your appointment right away.

 Likewise, if I’m not feeling well or find out that I’ve been exposed, I will reschedule your massage.